astronomer/docs/learn/airflow-ui.md

 ![Screenshot of the Airflow UI with the Docs tab selected.](/img/guides/airflow-ui_docs_tab.png)

+## Customization options

+In the upper right-hand corner of the UI, you will find a light/dark theme toggle button, time zone selector with search functionality, and a login dropdown with a link to an editable user profile view.

 ## Conclusion

 This guide provided a basic overview of some of the most commonly used features of the Airflow UI.